-Places to party for Cinco De Mayo
+Places to party for Cinco de Mayo

 2000 Edwards

-Family Cultural Experience from 11 a.m. to 3 p.m.
-Featuring regional samplings from Cuchara Restaurant and Jarritos, vendors will be selling treats like aguas frescas, churros, elote and more!
+Enjoy this family cultural experience from 11 a.m. to 3 p.m.
+The celebration features regional samplings from Cuchara Restaurant and Jarritos.
+Vendors will be selling treats like aguas frescas, churros, elote and more!
 Musical acts will take the main stage, complete with mariachis, ballet folklorico and Aztec dancers.

 Pico's